sohzm/shortenit/README.md

 ```
 Now just open [localhost:9999](http://localhost:9999).             // btw you can configure everything like the port from the config file :)

+Also the mysql database data will persist on the local system, even if the docker images crash or gets stopped.
+The data will be located in the `mysql` folder in cwd.

 </br>

 ### Working